iamarcel/samyn.co/content/post/the-ultimate-morning.md

   caption: "Create energy, become stronger, get focused and become smarter."
 ---

-<iframe src="https://anchor.fm/marcel-samyn/embed/episodes/The-Ultimate-Morning-Routine-How-To-Win-Every-Day-e1th7r" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
+<iframe sandbox="allow-same-origin allow-scripts allow-top-navigation allow-popups" scrolling=no width="100%" height="185" frameborder="0" src="https://embed.radiopublic.com/e?if=the-marcel-show-GmRArX&ge=s1!4d824"></iframe>

 I see the morning as being **the foundation of my day**.
 If I mess it up, I feel tired, I'm distracted and get pissed too easily.
 It's not fun.
 So, feel